ifls/go/src/cmd/compile/README.md

 the `go/*` packages were developed to enable writing tools working with Go code, such as `gofmt` and `vet`.

-It should be clarified that the name "gc" stands for "Go compiler", and has little to do with uppercase "GC", which stands for garbage collection.
+It should be clarified that the name "gc" stands for代表 "Go compiler", and has little to do with uppercase "GC", which stands for garbage collection. 不是指gc

 ### 1. Parsing

-* `cmd/compile/internal/syntax` (lexer, parser, syntax tree)
+* `cmd/compile/internal/syntax` (lexer, parser, syntax tree)  词法分析 语法分析 语法树

 In the first phase of compilation, source code is tokenized (lexical analysis), parsed (syntax analysis), and a syntax tree is constructed for each source